Permissionless-Software-Foundation/specifications/ps002-slp-mutable-data.md

 ## 3. Initialize the Mutable Data Address

-Mutable data is controlled by a key pair.
+Mutable data is controlled by a key pair (An address and a private key).
 Whomever controls the private key can update the mutable data.
 The output of this step is a TXID which can be included in the tokens `token_document_hash` field.

 - Generate a private/public key pair for controlling the mutable data (the *mutable data address*).
 - Broadcast a transaction (from any address) with the following properties:
-  - The **first** output contains an OP_RETURN with a JSON containing an `msp` key with the value being the *mutable data address*.
+  - The **first** output contains an OP_RETURN with a JSON containing an `mda` key with the value being the *mutable data address*.
   - The **second** output contains an output going to the *mutable data address*.
 - The TXID from this transaction goes into the `token_document_hash` field of the new token.